Matter in Strong Laser Fields – at the Frontiers of Feasibility

 Strong-Field Quantum Electrodynamics – Modifying the Vacuum

 In the language of quantum electrodynamics (QED), the electromagnetic interaction is described as the exchange of so-called virtual photons between charged particles.
-Another consequence of this theory is the fact that there is no empty space, i. e., the vacuum can be pictorially described as being filled with virtual particles.
+A consequence of this theory is the fact that there is no empty space, i. e., the vacuum can be pictorially described as being filled with virtual particles.
 Though their existence is only allowed for a very short time – given by quantum uncertainty – the presence of virtual particles can be detected by high-precision experiments.
-At the same time, QED is the to date best tested theory in physics at all.

 Of particular interest is the QED in extremely strong fields.
 Those fields will influence the charged virtual particles in the quantum vacuum such that the vacuum becomes polarized changing its optical properties.
 Theories deal also with the fundamental question of pair production, spin dynamics and radiation reaction.
 In the latter case a charged particle is accelerated in an electromagnetic field and emits electromagnetic radiation which in turn acts back on the particle’s motion.
 Intense laser fields can help to test experimentally the underlying equations.
 Quantum aspects of radiation reaction in electron dynamics should show up in studies using already available laser systems.
 This is also of importance for many-particle ensembles like a laser-generated relativistic plasma.